pdx-robotics/RockingClimbimgGoat/README.md

-# RockingClimbimgGoat
+# RockingClimbingGoat
-A quadraped robot capable of walking, running, standing up and self-stabalizing.
+A quadrupedal robot capable of walking, running, standing up and self-stabilizing.